-Fremantle Ports plan to carry out an initial maintenance dredging campaign in April 2024 to remove 60,000 m3 of sediments.
-Over the subsequent four years, a further volume of 5,000 m3 is planned to be removed per year.
+Fremantle Ports plan to carry out an initial maintenance dredging campaign in April 2024 to remove 60,000 m of sediments.
+Over the subsequent four years, Fremantle Ports plan to remove 10,000 m of sediments in 2025 and an additional 5,000 m per year from 1 January 2026 to 31 March 2029 (not exceeding 80,000m over the 5-year sea dumping permit period).
 The designated disposal site, within the anchorage area west of Gage Roads, is the same site used and approved for disposal during the 2009-2011 Inner Harbour capital dredging campaign.
 Approximately 3.1 million cubic metres of limestone and sand was dredged to allow deeper (14-metre) draft ships and provide material for land reclamation at Rous Head.